Lily Phillips: Subsequent career

-In May, Christine Emba of The New York Times described 100 Men as "one example of how normalization of pornographic extremes has made even lurid acts de rigueur".
+In May 2025, Christine Emba of The New York Times described 100 Men as "one example of how normalization of pornographic extremes has made even lurid acts de rigueur".
 The following month, Chloe Combi of The Independent wrote that Phillips had "particularly unsettled the mainstream because she looks and sounds like the girl next door – or, more disturbingly, your daughter or your daughter's friend", while Bethany Mandel of The Spectator wrote of the video that Phillips "look[ed] like the product of trauma".
 Phillips appeared on an episode of the U&W show Stacey Dooley Sleeps Over in August 2025, a show in which Stacey Dooley spent three days with her; Phillips's parents appeared on the show.
+In January 2026, ABC News published photos of both Phillips and Blue after being hacked.